Getting to Skåne

 Driving is easy.
 Enjoy unhurried roads and undulating countryside.
 Rent a car on location for the day or for the week at one of the many car rental companies – they're all searchable on Google.

 Since January 2016 there are border controls at the train stations adjacent to the Öresund Bridge, at the toll station on the bridge and by the ferries in Denmark and in Sweden.
 There are no controls in the opposite direction from Sweden to Denmark.
 Be sure to bring a valid ID with photo identification for all family members (passport, valid driver's licence or approved Nordic EU ID card).
 Read more about border controls here.

 Use the Skånetrafiken App

 The simplest way to find timetables and buy your tickets is through the Skånetrafiken app.
 If you have an iPhone or Android phone and Internet access you can download the app and buy your tickets there (link it to your credit card, MasterCard or VISA).
 Using the app you can book up to ten tickets in advance, which you activate just before you board the bus or train.
 You don’t need to be connected to activate the tickets; it works without data traffic.

 You can also buy your ticket in one of Skånetrafikens ticket machines that are to be found at Copenhagen Airport and at bus and train stations in Copenhagen and Skåne.
 The ticket machines accept VISA, VISA Electron, MasterCard and Maestro.

-You can buy a ticket straight from the driver on board the yellow regional buses.
-The yellow regional buses only accept Credit/Debit card payment, no cash.
+You can buy a ticket from the driver on board the yellow regional buses.
+The yellow regional buses only accept credit/debit card payment, no cash.
 On green buses you can travel using app tickets or a Jojo card.

 Avoid getting fined

-Please note that you have to buy a train ticket before the ride and entering the train, or you can get fined.
-If you feel uncertain about which train to take or how to buy a ticket, do not hesitate to ask the staff at the service desk.
+You have to buy a train ticket before the ride and entering the train or you can be fined.
+If you feel uncertain about which train to take or how to buy a ticket, don’t hesitate to ask the staff at the service desk.